nyggus/tracemem/README.md

 ### `MEMPOINT()`: Creating memory points

-The main function is `MEMPOINT()`, which creates a memory point — a point of the measurement of the memory used by a Python session — and adds it to `MEMLOGS`, a list-like container collecting memory points.
+The main function is `MEMPOINT()`, which creates a memory point — a measurement point of the memory used by a Python session — and adds it to `MEMLOGS`, a list-like container of memory points.

-> **A memory point**: A point of the measurement of the memory used by a Python session.
+> **A memory point**: A measurement point of the memory used by a Python session.

 The first memory point is when `memtrace` is imported.
 We can see this by checking the `MEMLOGS` object, which can be accessed from the `builtins` global space: